Kulasus/JavaSpringApp/README.md

-# JavaSpringApp
+# Spring-test
-Repo for testing spring boot and creating rest api
+Repository for testing spring boot and creating rest api